Protest and Racism: How you can help communities get back on their feet - Local News 8

 Protesters took to the streets peacefully — but many demonstrations turned violent.
 Riots and looting left more than 30 cities across the country strewn with charred vehicles and trash.
 Businesses already struggling with the coronavirus pandemic suffered heavy damage and destruction.

-Here is a look at other ways you can help cities, including Minneapolis, that have been shaken by the riots, racism, and unrest.
+Here is a look ways you can help cities, including Minneapolis, that have been shaken by riots, racism, and unrest.

 How you can help Minneapolis